Kotlin/KEEP/proposals/compile-time-dependency-resolution.md

 #### 3. Companion object for the constraint interface we're looking for

-In case there's neither evidence in the companion of the target type, we'll look in the companion of the constraint interface:
+In case neither evidence exists in the companion of the target type, we'll look in the companion of the constraint interface:

 ```kotlin
 interface Validator<A> {